Recruiting a new manager can be one of the most important and influential hires you’ll ever make.

 Can they make important decisions?

-“One question you should always ask candidates is, ‘What is the most important decision you’ve made as a manager and why was it so critical?’” says Richard.
+“One question you should always ask candidates is, ‘What is the most important decision you’ve made as a manager and why was it so critical?’” says Daniel.
 “An essential part of being a good manager is the ability to feel comfortable making important decisions independently.
 That’s what sets good managers apart — the ability to step up and make hard decisions when necessary.”

 Another essential part of managerial decision-making is dealing with any conflict that might arise within your team.
 “Assess a candidate’s communication and decision-making skills by asking them to describe any conflict management experience they may have,” he adds.
 “Ask them how they managed their team to overcome the conflict and you’ll get a good insight into how they make decisions that influence the success of the wider team.”